 Building a Nonviolent Direct Action Campaign

-During our four classes together, you will learn how to:
+During our four classes together online, you will learn how to:

 ● Choose an issue where you can actually make a difference.

 ● Identify the people who you want to pressure and where they are vulnerable.

 ● Develop creative tactics to make your actions effective, press-worthy, and often fun.

 ● Build your impact over time, so the people you’re trying to pressure have to take you seriously.

 Each session will include a mixture of lesson and discussion.
 Recordings of the class sessions will be available in case you can’t make every one, along with additional materials and suggested homework.